-Queen pulls out of attending Commonwealth Day service
+Queen pulls out of attending Commonwealth Service

 Commemorating Prince Philip

-The Queen, recently recovered from Covid, has been carrying out diplomatic engagements, such as meeting the Canadian Prime Minister Justin Trudeau this week, and is expected to continue with such in-person audiences next week.
+The Queen, recently recovered from Covid, has been carrying out diplomatic engagements at Windsor Castle, such as meeting the Canadian Prime Minister Justin Trudeau this week, and is expected to continue with such in-person audiences next week.

-But she will not be at the annual event which celebrates the work of the Commonwealth - and which this year will mark the Queen's Platinum Jubilee.
+But she will not be at the annual event on Monday which celebrates the work of the Commonwealth - and which this year will mark the Queen's Platinum Jubilee.

-The Commonwealth Day service was one of two major events for the Queen this month - the other being the service of thanksgiving for her husband, Prince Philip.
+The Commonwealth Service was one of two major events for the Queen this month - the other being the service of thanksgiving for her husband, Prince Philip.

 But her grandson Prince Harry, the Duke of Sussex, will not be in the UK for that service commemorating Prince Philip's life, to be held on 29 March.